 5) PUMPKINS: This visually appealing fall staple, is rich in allergy-fighting carotenoids, the form of vitamin A, which helps the body to better ward off allergies.
 There are hundreds of ways to consume this festive beauty, including coffees, bread, soups, stews, pies, and much more!

-6) CARROTS: This carotenoid powerhouse contain lots of healthy beta-carotene, to help ward off your ragweed drudgery.
+6) CARROTS: This carotenoid powerhouse contains lots of healthy beta-carotene, to help ward off your ragweed drudgery.
 Consider throwing carrot sticks in for lunches, or trying glazed carrots with dinners.

 7) CELERY: Celery is full of vitamin C, making it an affordable allergy tool.
 But did you also know that celery can also help high blood pressure and chronic pain?
 Consumed raw or cooked, you will benefit from this veggie, without losing access to its nutrients.
 And don’t ignore the leaves; chop those up for use in soups and stews to get their vitamin C content, as well!